 How to include an education section to my resume?

 Network security is a high-level IT profession.
 Recruiters are looking for balanced candidates with plenty of skills and experience.

 A relevant university degree in Computer Science and Information Technology guarantees the candidate has a solid foundation for both their hard and soft skills.

-Include your CS or IT education in the standard format.
+Include your CS or IT education in the the education section of your resume, using the standard format.

 The higher your level of education, the higher you can grow in your career.